REPORT

 A wavy dotted blue line.

-When it comes to reducing employee turnover rates, increasing job satisfaction, and improving overall employee wellbeing, collecting some form of employee feedback is essential.
+Employee engagement metrics help organizations get a pulse on their employees, which can be used to reduce turnover rates, increase job satisfaction, and improve employee well-being.
 Many organizations still track engagement via methods like employee net promoter scores (eNPS) and pulse surveys, which is great for measuring at a specific point in time.
 Pair these methods with modern employee engagement software, and you can get a more complete read on your employees’ level of engagement.

 In this article, we’ll explain why identifying both disengaged and engaged employees is so important and then give you tips on how best to do just that.
 Plus, we’ll give an in-depth explanation of the most important employee engagement metrics and how to measure them, which will help you understand and improve the employee experience and your work environment at large.